 10. Out of the same mouth comes forth blessing and cursing.
 These things, my brothers, ought not to be.

-11. A fountain does not issue sweet and bitter water from the same opening, does it?
+11. A fountain does not issue sweet and bitter water from the same aperture, does it?

 12. A fig tree cannot bear olives, can it, my brothers? or a grapevine, figs?
 Just so, no fountain yields salt water and fresh.